xrazis/haris.razis.com/content/posts/cappadocia.md

 On our way out from Pamukkale, we had a quick stop at Red Springs, where most of the locals would hang out.

 {{< figure src="/posts/cappadocia/IMG_3810.webp"
-attr="The hot waters of the springs, which are believed to have healing properties."
+caption="The hot waters of the springs, which are believed to have healing properties."
  >}}

 That would wrap our short visit to Pamukkale; unfortunately, it did not live up to the hype.